jessekelighine/vindent.vim/README.md

 For all these object, empty lines are ignored (otherwise why not use `vip` instead?).
 Also, this text object selects nothing if there is no indentation on that line (otherwise the entire document would probably be selected).

-Here are some examples to clear thing up.
-Consider the LaTeX code:
+Here are some examples to clear things up.
+Assume that the keybindings in [Usage](#usage) are used and consider the LaTeX code:

 ```tex
  1 \begin{enumerate}
  2     \item